arjunshibu/gcmd/README.md

 ### Command Files
 You can create config directory as `~/.config/gcmd` or `~/.gcmd`

-Command files are stored as JSON files like this:
+Command files are stored as JSON files like this
 ```
 $ cat ~/.gcmd/httpx-response.json
 {